x64x6a/PyBadUSB/README.md

 #PyBadUSB
 This project was created to implement BadUSB on a device using python.
-It was based off of code and ideas from [adamcaudill/Psychson](https://github.com/adamcaudill/Psychson) and [flowswitch/phison](https://bitbucket.org/flowswitch/phison).
+It was inspired from [adamcaudill/Psychson](https://github.com/adamcaudill/Psychson) and [flowswitch/phison](https://bitbucket.org/flowswitch/phison).

 It contains the python module ```pybadusb``` which is used to communicate with a USB device.